 Monteriggioni is not only famous for being one of the stops on this pilgrimage, but also because it is a town as small as it is magical.

-Follow me in the reading and we will discover better what to see in and around Monteriggioni. 😉
+Follow me in the reading and we will discover better what to see in and around the town. 😉

 The best things to do in Monteriggioni

-For a complete itinerary, we will explore all the unmissable places so you will know what to see in Monteriggioni at all times.
+For a complete itinerary, we will explore all the unmissable places in town.

 What to see in Monteriggioni